Catholics Affirm Sola Scriptura

 500 years of training to say that, and they're not wrong.
 The Church

-does have things that arent expressly written inthe Bible.
+does have things that aren't expressly written in the Bible.

 But